CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 A decrease is to be refused if:

 * serious errors are detected in the software
-* Test cases occur where expected results do not match those calculated
+* Test cases occur where the expected results do not match those calculated,
 * User manuals or manuals are not available or of inadequate quality and
 * The software, including the source code and processes, is not or not sufficiently documented.
 The results of the acceptance must be recorded in writing.
 The documentation of the acceptance result should include: